scottdgaines/fe-dev-task/README.md

 The design file can be viewed here: https://www.figma.com/file/qM1evJc5mx2Pw6J6gkNnTk/Dev-Task-Design?type=design&node-id=1%3A7&mode=design&t=FDPoBROl4DgY9O8c-1

-_🤫 Hint: Use Figma dev mode to get specifics on styles and colors_
+🤫 _Hint: Use Figma dev mode to get specifics on styles and colors_

 ### Data Fetching

 This project includes a json file in the `_data` folder.
 To use it install [`json-server`](https://www.npmjs.com/package/json-server) and run `json-server --watch --port 4000 ./_data/db.json`.

+### Rules

+Use any resources at your disposal aside from AI tools.
+Google, Stackoverflow, and other web resources are all at your disposal.
+You can reach out to the interviewers with questions as well.

 ### Learn More about Next.js